IBM/credit-risk-workshop-cpd/workshop/openscale-notebook/README.md

 ![Stop kernel](../.gitbook/assets/images/wml/wml-jupyter-stop-kernel.png)

-Spend an minute looking through the sections of the notebook to get an overview.
+Spend a minute looking through the sections of the notebook to get an overview.
 You will run cells individually by highlighting each cell, then either click the `Run` button at the top of the notebook.
 While the cell is running, an asterisk (`[*]`) will show up to the left of the cell.
 When that cell has finished executing a sequential number will show up (i.e. `[17]`).

 ### Get transactions for Explainability